remikim213/miamispice2025/README.md

 ### Security

 - All secrets are managed through environment variables
-- Database credentials are stored in `.env` file (not committed to version control)
+- Database credentials are stored in `.env` file (not committed to version control) or `secrets.toml`
 - Configuration is centralized in `config.py`

 ## 🚀 Setup